 The CEO often serves on the executive committee.
 Whether the board has this type of arrangement or not, the CEO usually has a special relationship with the executive committee.

-The executive committee usually takes responsibility for recruiting, nominating and hiring the CEO.
-Their relationship continues as the executive committee sets the CEO’s compensation package and works with the CEO to establish goals.
-On an annual basis, the executive committee evaluates the CEO’s performance and implements benefits and compensation according to their agreement.
+The executive committee usually takes responsibility for the CEO selection process.
+Their relationship continues as the executive committee sets the CEO's compensation package and works with the CEO to establish goals.
+On an annual basis, the executive committee evaluates the CEO's performance and implements benefits and compensation according to their agreement.
 The board receives a report of these activities from the executive committee and approves their actions.

 The executive committee usually works closely with the CEO, acting in an advisory capacity.
 Because of this special relationship and the close bonds that often form between the CEO and the executive committee, the executive committee usually serves as a liaison between the CEO and the full board.

-Providing Organisational Direction and Acting on Behalf of the Board
+1. Providing Organizational Direction and Acting on Behalf of the Board

-Executive committees provide organisational direction for the CEO and the full board.
+Executive committees provide organizational direction for the CEO and the full board.
 Committee members help the CEO and board members to establish items for board meeting agendas.

 As noted earlier, executive committees usually have the power to act on behalf of the full board in emergency situations.
 The bylaws will outline any limitations in their power based on the committee's defined purpose.